berkantseyhan/Logistics-Case-Study-/README.md

-## Welcome to the  case study on logistics data, focusing on shipment performance and cost analysis.
+## Welcome to the study on logistics data, focusing on shipment performance and cost analysis.
 Dashboard offers a comprehensive view of collected and delivered shipments, categorized by transport mode and status.